pjsip/pjproject_docs/docs/source/specific-guides/audio/checks/loopback.rst

-Check that microphone and speaker are functioning properly
+Check by looping back microphone to speaker
 =================================================================
 The easiest way to check if both microphone and speaker are functioning properly is by using **pjsua** and looping the microphone to the speaker in the conference bridge: